-- (1) If a ship that -

-- (a) is in a port in Jersey; or
+- (1) If a ship that - (a) is in a port in Jersey; or

-- (b) is a Jersey ship and is in another port,

-- (2) If, at the time when a ship is dangerously unsafe, any responsibilities of the owner with respect to the matters relevant to its safety have been assumed, whether wholly or in part, by a person other than the owner, and have been so assumed by that person either - - (a) directly, under the terms of a charter-party or management agreement made with the owner; or - (b) indirectly, under the terms of a series of charter-parties or management agreements, the reference to the owner in paragraph (1) is to be construed as a reference to the other person.
+- (b) is a Jersey ship and is in another port, - is dangerously unsafe, then, subject to paragraphs (4) and (5), the master and the owner each commits an offence and is liable to imprisonment for 2 years and a fine. - (2) If, at the time when a ship is dangerously unsafe, any responsibilities of the owner with respect to the matters relevant to its safety have been assumed, whether wholly or in part, by a person other than the owner, and have been so assumed by that person either - (a) directly, under the terms of a charter-party or management agreement made with the owner; or - (b) indirectly, under the terms of a series of charter-parties or management agreements, the reference to the owner in paragraph (1) is to be construed as a reference to the other person.

-- (3) It is a defence in proceedings for an offence under this Article to prove that at the time of the alleged offence - - (a) arrangements had been made that were appropriate to ensure that before the ship went to sea it was made fit to do so without serious danger to human life by reason of the matters relevant to its safety that are specified in the charge or summons; or

-- (b) it was reasonable for those arrangements not to have been made. - (4) It is also a defence in those proceedings to prove - - (a) that, under the terms of one or more charter-parties or management agreements entered into by the defendant, the following responsibilities - - (i) if the defendant is the owner, his responsibilities with respect to matters relevant to the ship's safety, or - (ii) if the defendant is liable to proceedings under this Article by virtue of paragraph (2), so much of those responsibilities as had been assumed by him as mentioned in that paragraph, had at the time of the alleged offence been wholly assumed by some other person or persons party to the charter-party or management agreement; and and, in determining whether the defendant had done so, regard is to be had in particular to the matters mentioned in paragraph (5).
+- (3) It is a defence in proceedings for an offence under this Article to prove that at the time of the alleged offence - (a) arrangements had been made that were appropriate to ensure that before the ship went to sea it was made fit to do so without serious danger to human life by reason of the matters relevant to its safety that are specified in the charge or summons; or - (b) it was reasonable for those arrangements not to have been made. - (4) It is also a defence in those proceedings to prove - (a) that, under the terms of one or more charter-parties or management agreements entered into by the defendant, the following responsibilities - (i) if the defendant is the owner, his or her responsibilities with respect to matters relevant to the ship's safety, or - (ii) if the defendant is liable to proceedings under this Article by virtue of paragraph (2), so much of those responsibilities as had been assumed by him or her as mentioned in that paragraph, had at the time of the alleged offence been wholly assumed by some other person or persons party to the charter-party or management agreement; and and, in determining whether the defendant had done so, regard is to be had in particular to the matters mentioned in paragraph (5).

-(b) that in all the circumstances of the case the defendant had taken such steps as it was reasonable for him to take, and exercised such diligence as it was reasonable for him to exercise, to secure the proper discharge of those responsibilities during the period during which they had been assumed by the other person or persons, in the event of any such deficiency, and whether it was reasonable for the defendant to place himself in that position.
+(b) that in all the circumstances of the case the defendant had taken such steps as it was reasonable for the defendant to take, and exercised such diligence as it was reasonable for him or her to exercise, to secure the proper discharge of those responsibilities during the period during which they had been assumed by the other person or persons,

+(5) Those matters are -
-- (5) Those matters are - - (a) whether before the time of the alleged offence the defendant was, or in all the circumstances ought reasonably to have been, aware of any deficiency in the discharge of the responsibilities mentioned in paragraph (4)(a); and

-- (b) the extent to which the defendant was or was not able, under the terms of any such charter-party or management agreement mentioned in paragraph (4)(a) - - (i) to terminate it, or - (ii) to intervene in the management of the ship,
+- (a) whether before the time of the alleged offence the defendant was, or in all the circumstances ought reasonably to have been, aware of any deficiency in the discharge of the responsibilities mentioned in paragraph (4)(a); and - (b) the extent to which the defendant was or was not able, under the terms of any such charter-party or management agreement mentioned in paragraph (4)(a) - (i) to terminate it, or - (ii) to intervene in the management of the ship, in the event of any such deficiency, and whether it was reasonable for the defendant to place himself or herself in that position.